SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/outlier.md

 To create an alert based on the multi-series outlier table above, extract **\_count_violation**.

-This way, you won’t need to build an alert for each series of data (each
+This way, you will not need to build an alert for each series of data (each
 \_sourcehost in the previous example), and you can automatically monitor a dynamic series for deviating behavior.